syahirisyraf/Library-Management-System_SQL_Portfolio/README.md

 ## Project Overview

-**Project Title**: Library Management System
+**Project Title**: Library Management System Portfolio SQL **Database**: `library_managementDB`
-**Level**: Intermediate
-**Database**: `library_managementDB`

 This project demonstrates the implementation of a Library Management System using SQL.
-It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
+It includes creating and managing tables, performing CRUD operations, and executing SQL queries.
 The goal is to showcase skills in database design, manipulation, and querying.

 ![Library_project](https://github.com/najirh/Library-System-Management---P2/blob/main/library.jpg)